appbaseio/reactivesearch/content/docs/search/Rules.md

 Therefore, both these actions get applied to the elasticsearch's response to our original query.
 The **promoted** results will get appended under the `promoted` field and the **hidden** results will be removed from the original results.
+Additionally you'll get a field named `hidden` which will tell you the number of hidden results.
 An example `search` response would look similar to this:

 ```json
 {